Ice Bucket Challenge: Waste of water

 Meteorologist Jason Samenow estimated that during the peak of the movement's popularity in 2014, the equivalent of 5,000,000 USgal of water would have been used for the challenge.
 This calculation assumes that the average of one 4 USgal bucket of water was used per video for the 1.2 million challenge videos which were posted during that time.

 In January 2014, Governor Jerry Brown declared California to be in a drought state of emergency.
 This state of emergency was still in place as the Ice Bucket Challenge became most popular, and many local news stations in California took to criticizing the Challenge's unnecessary waste of water.
 Also at the time in China, various regions (including the important crop-producing Henan province) experienced months of extreme drought during the summer of 2014.
 On August 22, 2014, citizens of Henan stood together to protest the challenge, with signs that said "Henan, please say 'NO' to Ice Bucket Challenge."

 To prevent wasting drinkable water, many performed the ALS Ice Bucket Challenge by using natural water sources.
 Carole King performed the challenge using creek water that was immediately returned to the creek, and the Killer Clown, a YouTube personality, performed the challenge using rainwater.
 In response to the criticisms in California, some Californians performed the challenge by using dirt instead of water.

-Some ALS organizations, such as the ALS Therapy Development Institute, has published guidelines for the Ice Bucket Challenge to minimize water usage through alternatives, like "filling the bucket with socks."
+Some ALS organizations, such as the ALS Therapy Development Institute, have published guidelines for the Ice Bucket Challenge to minimize water usage through alternatives, like "filling the bucket with socks."